International Alliance for the Protection of Heritage (ALIPH) | International Grant Opportunities

 Deadline: Currently open; no fixed deadline stated.

 Who can apply: Projects must address priority heritage protection needs during or after a crisis.
-Applications can be made by email.
-Specific eligibility details are provided in the downloadable guidelines.
+Funding is intended for emergency and post-crisis heritage protection actions.